OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Data_Collection_Previews.md

 ## What is a Data Collection Preview?

-A **"Quality management"** module can be integrated into OpenOlat.
+A **"Quality management" module** can be integrated into OpenOlat.
 This allows surveys (based on forms) to be created and evaluated across all courses.
 For example, a course element "Survey" could be included at the beginning of the course and another course element "Survey" at the end of the course.

-A person with the **role of "quality manager"** is responsible for the **creation and evaluation** of such surveys.
+A person with the **role of "quality manager"** is responsible for the **creation and assessment** of such surveys.
 It then sees all the results of the surveys across all courses.

 If a course element has been added to a course in order to record the quality, then the course owners of this particular course also have a legitimate interest in finding out about the survey.